-The OSBA Insurance Agency (OSBAIA) and OBLIC have teamed with NAS Insurance Services to offer a comprehensive cyber breach insurance policy to Ohio law firms.
+The OSBA Insurance Agency (OSBAIA) and OBLIC have teamed with Tokio Marine to offer a comprehensive cyber breach insurance policy to Ohio law firms.
 This coverage is in addition to the coverage offered in the OBLIC policy.

 To learn more about the importance of Cyber Breach coverage, click here.

 Did you know that 50 percent of all home foreclosures result from a disability?

 Did you know that you are 3.5 times more likely to be disabled during your working career than you are to die during your working career?